bch29/agda-holes/README.md

 Holes
 -----

-## Notice ##

-This work is part of my undergraduate dissertation project, which is ongoing.
-As such I can't currently accept pull requests, although bug reports and feature requests are welcome.

 ## Introduction ##

 Holes is an Agda library that uses reflection to make writing equational reasoning proofs easier.